georgwittberger/configdeployer-console/README.md

     configdeployer.cmd profile1.xml profile2.xml ... profileN.xml

-If your profile is compressed inside a GZip archive you may also pass this file to the application:
+If your profile is compressed inside a GZip archive you can also pass this file to the application:

-    ./configdeployer.sh profile1.gz
+    ./configdeployer.sh profile1.xml.gz

-The console application uses the `ProfileDeployer` class together with the `VariablesPreparer` to enable variable substitution in certain elements of the configuration profile.
-You can use the following variable patterns:
+The console application uses the default `ProfileDeployer` class together with the `FileInputStreamProvider` to load and deploy configuration profiles from the local file system.
+Additionally, the `VariablesPreparer` is plugged in to enable variable substitution in certain elements of the profile (location of properties files and connection settings of databases).
+Settings of the variables resolvers:

--   `${env:foo}` - Resolves to the value of the environment variable `foo`.
+-   Environment variables can be accessed with the `env` prefix, e.g. `${env:foo}` resolves to the value of the environment variable `foo`.
--   `${sys:bar}` - Resolves to the value of the Java system property `bar`.
+-   Java system properties can be accessed with the `sys` prefix, e.g. `${sys:user.home}` resolves to home directory of the user executing the program.

-Replacement is performed with a depth of 2 which allows you to have environment variables containing another variable pattern.
+-   Replacement is performed twice (depth = 2), i.e. you can have environment variables which contain another variable pattern in their value.

-Please refer to the *ConfigDeployer Core Module* documentation for more info on the deployment process.
+Please refer to the [ConfigDeployer Core Module](https://github.com/georgwittberger/configdeployer-core) documentation for more information.